ReyFScode/DSO-notes/Kubernetes notes.md

         stdin: true
         tty: true     #stdin + tty can be used like the -dit flag in docker to keep the container in the pod running detached in the background able to be entered into a terminal

+        command: ["/bin/bash", "-c", "while true; do echo hi; done"] # command is equivalent to the entrypoint command in a Dockerfile, sets the default executable for the container, can be used to supply additional args but this is best set in the args command (below) (equivalent to dockerfile CMD, see notes on dockerfiles to better understand.
+        args: ["while true; do echo hi; done"]

 ```